Philadelphia Daily News: 20th century

+21st century

-The paper continues to struggle financially.
+The newspaper continues to struggle financially.
 It was surpassed in circulation, but not readership, by the free daily Metro.
 When the sale of Knight Ridder to The McClatchy Company was announced in March 2006, there were rumors that McClatchy would close the Daily News.
 However, in May, before the sale was finalized, it was announced that the Inquirer and Daily News would be re-sold to Philadelphia Media Holdings L.L.C., a local group led by advertising executive Brian Tierney and co-founder of the Toll Brothers homebuilding firm, Bruce Toll.
 The deal became official on June 29, 2006.
 The group intended to strengthen the online presence of both papers, and began an extensive ad campaign.

 Falling circulation and ad revenue caused Philadelphia Media Holdings to make the Daily News into an edition of The Philadelphia Inquirer.
 Without making any other changes to the Daily News, making it part of The Inquirer would combine the circulation numbers of both papers by the Audit Bureau of Circulation.
 The idea was to make the newspapers more attractive to advertisers.

-On April 14, 2010 Brian Tierney announced that the Daily News would launch a weekend edition in October.
+On April 14, 2010, Brian Tierney announced that the Daily News would launch a weekend edition in October.
 The weekend edition's content would be similar to the daily edition, but would have features that would not be time sensitive and be able to be read anytime during the week.

 In early 2009, debts from buying the newspapers forced Philadelphia Newspapers LLC into Chapter 11 bankruptcy protection.
 The bankruptcy was the beginning of a year-long dispute between Philadelphia Media Holdings and creditors.
 The group of creditors, which include banks and hedge funds, wanted to take control of Philadelphia Newspapers LLC themselves, and opposed efforts by Philadelphia Media Holdings to keep control.
 Philadelphia Media Holdings received support from most of the paper's unions and launched a public relations campaign to promote local ownership.

 A bankruptcy auction was held on April 28, 2010.
 The group of lending creditors and a group of local investors allied with Brian Tierney both bid for Philadelphia Newspapers, but the lenders had the winning bid.
-The lenders' company, Philadelphia Media Network, took control later that year.
+The lenders' company, Philadelphia Media Network (PMN), took control later that year.
 In July 2012, after selling the Inquirer Building in 2011, the Daily News along with The Inquirer and Philly.com moved their offices to the 3rd floor of the old Strawbridge & Clothier department store on East Market Street.

-In 2019, Philadelphia Media Network renamed Philly.com Inquirer.com and made the Daily News an edition of the Inquirer.
-Philadelphia Media Network was renamed The Philadelphia Inquirer, LLC.
+In 2016, Lenfest donated PMN to The Philadelphia Foundation so that The Inquirer, the Daily News, and their joint website, Philly.com, could remain in Philadelphia.
+In 2019, PMN renamed Philly.com to Inquirer.com and made the Daily News an edition of the Inquirer.
+PMN was renamed The Philadelphia Inquirer, LLC.